-This section is not applicable to UHIOML.
-The local regulator has encouraged insurers to use the Standard Formula as set out in the Insurance Long Term Business Valuation and Solvency Regulations 2018.
+This section is not applicable to UIIOM.
+The IOM FSA has encouraged insurers to use the Standard Formula as set out in the Insurance Long Term Business Valuation and Solvency Regulations 2018.
 The Company therefore tests the appropriateness of the Standard Formula through the ORSA process.